Nick Jr. Channel: Nick Jr. block (1988–present)

 Since its inception in 1977, Nickelodeon's channel space had aired preschool-oriented programs, including Pinwheel, which was their first original series.
 These were usually played on weekday mornings when older children were in school and younger children were not.
-This block ran from 8:00 am to 2:00 pm.
+This block ran from 8:00 a.m. to 2:00 p.m.
 On January 4, 1988, Nickelodeon debuted a name for its preschool block: Nick Junior.
 Between September 1988 and mid-1989, the name was shortened to Nick Jr. on-air.

 At launch, the block mostly showed imported series purchased from other companies.
 Eureeka's Castle was the first original series that Nickelodeon made for the block.
 Brown Johnson, the former vice president of Nick Jr., stated in a 2000 interview that after Eureeka ended production, Nick Jr. became "a neglected daypart" compared to the main Nickelodeon.
 "Without the investment of energy or money, the block floundered until 1994 when the network poured $30 million into a full-scale relaunch," said Johnson.

 On September 5, 1994, the Nick Jr. block began its relaunch and introduced Face, its first host and no longer ran commercial breaks as intermissions during shows.
 Gullah Gullah Island and Allegra's Window, the second and third original series made for Nick Jr., premiered.
 They resulted in 50% rating gains for the block.
 From then onward, Nickelodeon continued to create its own productions for Nick Jr. and foreign-made imports were phased out.
 Blue's Clues and Dora the Explorer became ratings draws for both the block and Nickelodeon as a whole.

-Before gaining its own spin-off network, the Nick Jr. block extended to several other networks: Nick Jr. on CBS from 2000 to 2006, and Nick Jr. on Noggin from 2003 to 2009.
-The Nick Jr. on CBS block ended on September 9, 2006, when CBS replaced its Nick Jr. programming with KOL Secret Slumber Party.
-Nick Jr. series continued to appear on Noggin until its closure in 2009, when the Nick Jr. channel replaced it.
+Before gaining its own spin-off network, the Nick Jr. block extended to several other networks: Nick Jr. on CBS from 2000 to 2006, and Nick Jr. on Noggin from 1999 to 2009.
+The Nick Jr. on CBS block ended on September 9, 2006 when CBS replaced its Nick Jr. programming with KOL Secret Slumber Party.
+Nick Jr. series continued to appear on Noggin until its closure, when the Nick Jr. channel replaced it.